mohitgupta3/Building-a-Neural-network/README.md

 Error:0.00395876528027
 Error:0.00351012256786
 ```
+LOL Don't get carried aaway with a lot of Error in the output.
 This code is Explained in _Three_L_NN.ipynb_.
 (NOT ADDED YET)

 Not making this __README.md__ too log to read, lets end this Tutorial here.

 I hope that, today you learnt a lot about Neural Networks.

-__Wait!!__ Is it all about Neural networks?
+__Wait!!__ Is it all about Neural networks?.
 Are you a master now?

-No, It's just a beginning, there is a lot of stuff to learn.
+No friend, It's just a beginning, there is a lot of stuff to learn.
 However you get a nice start, so lets smile togather and start _coading and Experimenting_.
 Yeahh, also learning.

-you may [mail](mohit.gupta2jly@gmail.com) me if you have any issues.
+you may mail (mohit.gupta2jly@gmail.com) me if you have any issues.
 Be specific and I will try to write in as easy as possible and brief way, cuz I hate typing.

 __NOTE :__ We will Learn to build Convolutional-Neural-Networks in next Repo, stay tuned.